biannak6288/00-data-types-readme/README.md

 Try these methods out with your own strings!
 You can even try chaining them together, such as `"NYC".downcase.reverse`.
 Make a prediction of the result, and then try it!

 When you finish testing out these basic string methods, take a few moments to peek at all of the String methods by reading the [Ruby documentation](http://ruby-doc.org/core-2.2.0/String.html) on Strings.
-Test out any of the methods in IRB!
+Test out a few of the methods in IRB!

 ## Booleans